halima254/Delani-studios/README.md

 of this project is to test whether the student understood the concepts and is able to apply it to the project or not.
 ## Author's information
-This project was developed by Halima Yahya, a web developer from Moring school.
+This project was developed by Halima Yahya, a web developer from Moringa school.
 ## Set up Instructions
 The project requires some knowledge on Javascript and jQuery
 ## Technologies used